 When a patient needs a skilled nursing facility (SNF) following discharge, a smooth transition and coordinated care help ensure quality, he says.

 The Center for Connected Care’s PAC program includes two innovative initiatives with a special focus on SNFs:

 SNF Connected Care Program: Cleveland Clinic now has affiliations with eight different SNFs in the region, all privately owned, where Cleveland Clinic physicians and nurses are embedded.
 Within this network of SNFs, the clinicians see patients on a daily basis and document their care in the health system’s electronic medical record system (EMR), which keeps their primary care physicians, specialists and surgeons updated on their conditions.

-“Continuing the care of our patients outside of our facilities is yet another way to ensure continuity and quality,” says Eiran Z. Gorodeski, MD, MPH, FACC, Director of the Center for Connected Care.
+“Continuing the care of our patients outside of our facilities is yet another way to ensure continuity and quality,” says Eiran Z. Gorodeski, MD, MPH, FACC.
 “This new model is already helping to significantly lower readmission rates and length of stay in SNFs.”